Mystery of the Desert Giant

-Mystery of the Desert Giant is Volume 40 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+Mystery of the Desert Giant is the fortieth volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by James Buechler in 1961.

 Plot summary

 The Hardy Boys and Chet Morton search on the California desert for missing industrialist, Willard Grafton, and break up a gang of criminals whose motive is on defrauding the US government.

 Much of this book takes place in Blythe, California and it cites real, current locales, such as Hobson Way and the giant intaglios north of Blythe on U.S. Highway 95.
 In the end, the boys discover that Grafton's fellow explorer had a part in the gang of criminal's racket.
 With this, Grafton is rescued, and the thugs who apparently were smuggling illegal checks across the border are caught.